tmkim/mle-basic/README.txt

         ** increase thickness of [in]correct answers, added "No Response"

 05/16
-    > update exam-time to display images (TODO: currently all missing)
+    > update exam-time to display images (DONE: currently all missing)
     > update review-exam to display explanation

 05/17